D.5 MD&A — Critical Accounting Estimates1

 which new information is available.

-within the coming year.
-In addition, we believe that it is
+be necessary within the coming year.
+In addition, we believe

-reasonably possible that approximately $XX of our currently
+that it is reasonably possible that approximately $XX of our

-remaining UTBs, each of which is individually insignificant, may
+currently remaining UTBs, each of which is individually

-sufficient to meet future domestic cash needs and our specific
+generation will be sufficient to meet future domestic cash needs

-taxes and foreign withholding taxes on approximately $XX of
+and state income taxes and foreign withholding taxes on

 For more information, see SEC Interpretation Release Nos.